enhance-dev/enhance.dev/app/docs/md/get-started/tutorial.md

 Some changes are made to accommodate the HTML structure needed to function without JavaScript as much as possible.

 To start, we will copy some of the basic styles from the Todo MVC project into the static asset.
-Copy the following css to the public folder at `/public/styles.css`.
+Copy the following CSS to the public folder at `/public/styles.css`.

 ```css